MattKevan/kevan.tv/_articles/can-an-artificial-intelligence-be-unreasonable.md

 layout: post
 tags:
 - Artificial intelligence
 lead: Mumsnet’s Am I being unreasonable? forum is famous for the hilarious, disturbing and hilariously disturbing topics discussed.
-I wondered, what would happen if I trained a neural network on it?
+I wondered, what would happen if I used it to train a neural network?
 author: Matt Kevan

 ---
 If you’ve not heard of it, [AIBU](https://www.mumsnet.com/Talk/am_i_being_unreasonable) is a place where you can ask the Mumsnet hivemind whether you’re being unreasonable about a particular issue or circumstance (quick tip: if you have to ask, you are).
 Favourite topics include the neighbours, shoddy parking, mothers in law, parents at school and the DH’s general uselessness.
 Swears abound.

 Top AIBU threads at the time of writing include: